ANK1036Official/NSABot/README.md

     Commands:
     changelog - View latest changelog.
-    analyze - Check what a page is running. checkemail - Check email in data breaches.
-(Best used with "search" command, chances.) crack - Attempts to crack a password hash. honeycheck - Checks if IP belongs to a honeypot. (experimental) ip2cidr - Get CIDR from IP address. joke - Tell a dad joke.
+    analyze - Check what a page is running. callid - Check caller ID of US phone number.
+(2 requests per minute, so try again later if errors.) checkemail - Check email in data breaches.
+(Best used with "search" command, chances.) crack - Attempts to crack a password hash. dbsearch - Accesses leaked data to grab info from users.
+(Whitelist based due to abuse.) honeycheck - Checks if IP belongs to a honeypot. (experimental) ip2cidr - Get CIDR from IP address. joke - Tell a dad joke.
     namecheck - Find accounts belonging to a username. search - Get first 20 results from Breach Compilation.
-(Perms needed) spyon - Take a screencap of a open/stolen camera.
-(Perms needed) subdomains - Get subdomains from online sources. target - Send a target for the admin to attack.
+(Perms needed) spyon - Take a screencap of a stolen or open camera.
+(Perms needed) subdomains - Get subdomains from online sources. target - Send a target for ANK to attack.
 Accepts an IP, email, or url. ttcheck - Check onion URL title.

 # Please do not use my bot for malicious purposes.